seedstack/website/README.md

 # Usage

+After clone, you must initialize all the submodules:

+    git submodule update --remote --recursive --init && git submodule foreach --recursive git checkout master

-This site is built with [Hugo](http://gohugo.io/).
-If you have Hugo in your path:
+This Website is built with [Hugo](http://gohugo.io/).
+If you have Hugo in your path you can serve it locally:

-    git clone https://github.com/seedstack/website.git && cd website

     hugo server

+Add the `-w` flag to automatically watch the changes in content and refresh the displayed page(s) accordingly.

 # Publication